 Sadly, the national Croatian train network along the coast is abysmal.
 Zadar, for example, has a snazzy train station right next to the bus terminal, alas, there are zero trains – the next station in operation is in Knin, about 2 hours on the bus away.

 However, the trains can be an affordable and convenient option to get to/from Zagreb and other East European (capital) cities like Slovenia’s Ljubljana, Hungary’s Budapest or Serbia’s Belgrade.

 While taxis in Croatia aren’t necessarily expensive, I have been told by Airbnb hosts that Uber is a safe, convenient, and cheap alternative to taxis throughout the Croatian cities.

 And don’t forget: if you’ve never used it, the first ride is free.

 Vacationing on the islands is a doddle as long as you find out which company serves your island of choice from which mainland port.
-And if you’re just looking to explore islands off the coast city, look into self-organising a tour first.
+And if you’re just looking to explore islands off any coastal city, look into self-organizing a tour first.
 What is it you want to do there?
 Is a simple ferry + bus option available?
 It often is.